 After the initial report is made to law enforcement, a survivor can decide whether or not they would like to move forward with the investigation, a process referred to as pressing charges.
 Ultimately, the decision to press criminal charges is up to the state.
 It’s possible, though uncommon, that a prosecutor may move forward with charges based solely on the available evidence, even if the survivor chooses not to be involved.

 Why would the state decide not to move ahead with the case?

 If law enforcement or the prosecution team feel that they are not able to prove guilt, they may decide not to press charges.
 They may have encountered challenges proving the case due to a lack of evidence, an inability to identify the perpetrator, or other factors.
 It can be tough to hear, but this is not meant to diminish your experience.
-Out of every 100 instances of rape, only 7 lead to an arrest1 and only 3 are referred to prosecutors2.
-No matter the final outcome, reporting increases the likelihood that the perpetrator will face consequences.
+Out of every 1000 instances of rape, only 13 cases get referred to a prosecutor, and only 7 cases will lead to a felony conviction.1 No matter the final outcome, reporting increases the likelihood that the perpetrator will face consequences.

 There are opportunities to explore your pursuit for justice beyond the criminal justice system.
 You may choose to file a civil suit, which is a lawsuit in civil court in order to receive monetary compensation.

 Learn more about civil suits from the National Center for Victims of Crime.

 Many sexual assault cases are resolved through a plea bargain.
 A plea bargain an agreement between the prosecutor and perpetrator’s representative, in which the perpetrator agrees to plead guilty to a crime in return for a reduction in penalty, such as a lighter sentence.
 This course of action does not involve or require the survivor to testify.